nnworkspace/art-library-api/assets/book-note-design-and-build-great-web-apis-amundsen.md

-# Note of the book *Design and Build Great Web APIs* by Michael Amundsen
+# Notes of the book *Design and Build Great Web APIs* by Michael Amundsen

 ## Phase 0: Modeling APIs